 - Swelling in the armpit

-How is breast cancer evaluated?
+How is breast cancer diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history, risk factors and symptoms.
 You will also undergo a physical exam.